Booker T. Washington: Tuskegee Machine

 The schools which Washington supported were founded primarily to produce teachers, as education was critical for the black community following emancipation.
 Freedmen strongly supported literacy and education as the keys to their future.
 When graduates returned to their largely impoverished rural southern communities, they still found few schools and educational resources, as the white-dominated state legislatures consistently underfunded black schools in their segregated system.

 To address those needs, in the 20th century, Washington enlisted his philanthropic network to create matching funds programs to stimulate construction of numerous rural public schools for black children in the South.
 Working especially with Julius Rosenwald from Chicago, Washington had Tuskegee architects develop model school designs.
-The Rosenwald Fund helped support the construction and operation of more than 5,000 schools and related resources for the education of blacks throughout the South in the late nineteenth and early twentieth centuries.
+The Rosenwald Fund helped support the construction and operation of more than 5,000 schools and related resources for the education of Black people throughout the South in the late nineteenth and early twentieth centuries.
 The local schools were a source of communal pride; African-American families gave labor, land and money to them, to give their children more chances in an environment of poverty and segregation.
 A major part of Washington's legacy, the model rural schools continued to be constructed into the 1930s, with matching funds for communities from the Rosenwald Fund.

 Washington further contributed to the Progressive Era by forming the National Negro Business League, an organization which encouraged and supported entrepreneurship among black businessmen.

 His autobiography Up from Slavery has been continuously widely read since its initial publication in 1901.